10 Halloween Destinations: Fun, Cheap and Scary

 10 Halloween Destinations

-Destination ideas for an extra-special Halloween are based on personal recommendations, advice from tourism experts and our own Eventurist app.
+These extra-special Halloween destinations are based on personal recommendations, advice from tourism experts and FareCompare employees.
 TIP: For the best airfare deals, always compare airfares.

 - Boston and Salem, Massachusetts: Head to Boston, home of some of the nation’s oldest graveyards for eerie tours and ghost stories, then join a Halloween pub crawl or a seemingly endless round of parties.
 Learn more here.
-And don’t miss Salem, just 24 miles up the road, where the infamous Witch Trials of 1692-93 took place.
+Then, head to Salem, just 24 miles up the road, where the infamous Witch Trials of 1692-93 took place.
 If anyone knows how to celebrate the macabre side of Halloween, these folks do.
 Learn more here.

 - Denver, Colorado: See what's reported to be the "scariest haunted attraction" in the U.S., the 13th Floor Haunted House, visit the Haunted Field of Screams or just chill in a corn maze.
 Learn more here.